geudde/attic-chest/pages/03.season-2/03.meeting-15/05.goldfinch/docs.md

 <div class="author">Communicated by Mrs Flaxman</div>

 How sweet I roam’d from field to field,
-And tasted all the Summer’s pride,
+And tasted all the summer’s pride,
 ’Till I the prince of love behold,
 Who in the sunny beams did glide?

 He shew’d me lilies for my hair,
-And blushing Roses for my brow,
+And blushing roses for my brow,
 He led me through his garden fair,
 Where all his golden pleasures grow.